top of page

 Transforming Football Pitches into Carbon Sinks

-Arctic Greenstone is a carbon-storing, microplastic-free infill for football pitches, replacing rubber crumb ahead of EU bans.
+Arctic Greenstone is a COâ‚‚-reactive, microplastic-free infill for artificial turf systems, developed to replace rubber crumb in advance of forthcoming EU restrictions.

 CLWA LinkedIn.png